rurban/ctl/docs/index.md

 Optimized list, seperate connect before and after methods.

-Implemented correct short string and vector capacity policies, as in gcc libstdc++ and llvm libc++.
+Implemented correct string and vector capacity policies, as in gcc libstdc++ and llvm libc++.
 Tested also against the libc++ from llvm and the Windows MSVC STL, not just the GNU libstdc++ v3.

-Work is ongoing for all `algorithm.h`, `iterators` and `ranges`, with better iterators.
+Work is ongoing for all `algorithm.h`, `iterators` and `ranges`, with better iterators. `string_view` and `span` (i.e. vector\_view) not yet.

 On errors, like `size > max_size` return silently.
 This avoids DDOS attacks.
 When assert is used, throw them. (when assert.h included, no NDEBUG) glouw/ctl does not treat errors at all.
 There cannot be any.

-Support not only GNU make, but also BSD make and MSVC nmake. gen_images.sh is not bash-only anymore, and supports updating single graphs.
+Support not only GNU make, but also BSD make and MSVC nmake.
+`gen_images.sh` is not bash-only anymore, and supports updating single graphs.

 Tested also on macOS (default apple clang++ with libc++), FreeBSD (default clang with libc++), and Windows MSVC (default CL 19).